teknql/tapestry/Readme.md

 (require '[tapestry.core :refer [fiber fiber-loop]])

-;; Spawning a Fiber behaves very similarly to `future` in standard clojure, but ;; runs in a Loom Fiber and returns a manifold deferred.
+;; Spawning a Fiber behaves very similarly to `future` in standard clojure, but ;; runs in a Loom Fiber and returns a tapestry.core.Fiber which implements IDeref.
 @(fiber (+ 1 2 3 4))
 ;; => 10